 In addition to the WE-TRAC Heart database, all babies who are diagnosed with CCHD will become part of the Wisconsin Birth Defects Registry.
 All babies diagnosed with CCHD, including those diagnosed prenatally, on newborn physical exam, through CCHD Screening, and later clinical presentation up to one year of age will be included in this registry.

 Reporting is Easy

-- Mark PASS, FAIL, or NOT TESTED and fill in time and date of pulse oximetry screening on newborn screening blood card
+- Mark PASS, FAIL, or NOT SCREENED and fill in time and date of pulse oximetry screening on newborn screening blood card.

 - Infants with pulmonary disease requiring treatment with oxygen